-Since 2006, this appears to becoming less of a criteria as Habanos introduces modern technology and better quality control of its processes, with the result that cigars are smoking better earlier.
+Since 2006, this appears to have become less of a criterion as Habanos introduces modern technology and better quality control of its processes, with the result that cigars are smoking better earlier.

 Current consensus appears to be as follows:

-Newly received cigars should be allowed to stabilisation for around one month before smoking.
+Newly received cigars should be allowed to stabilise for around one month before smoking.

 All cigars benefit from aging.
 A good benchmark for Cubans is 5 years.
 Lighter flavoured cigars probably sooner & stronger cigars probably longer.
 A suggestion is to try a cigar from the box every six months to check how they are smoking.

-Cigars in "air-tight" storage conditions may benefit from longer aging, and cigars stored in less than ideal conditions should be smoked earlier.
+Cigars in "air-tight" storage conditions may benefit from longer aging and those stored in less than ideal conditions should be smoked earlier.

-Cigars older than 10 - 15 years may be past their prime unless ideal storage conditions were adhered to, however some cigars gain a remarkable complexity when old.
+Cigars older than 10-15 years may be past their prime unless ideal storage conditions have been adhered to; however some cigars gain a remarkable complexity when old.

-Note, opinion varies greatly on this aspect of cigars; therefore use this section as a guide only, and in the end, it is up to individual preference.
+Note, opinion varies greatly on this aspect of cigars; therefore use this section as a guide only since, in the end, it is up to individual preference.